Tang Yijun: Downfall

 On 2 April 2024, Tang was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 The Chairman's Meeting of the 14th National Committee of the CPPCC approved of a decision to expel Tang from the CPPCC National Committee on 29 April.
 On 29 May, he was removed as the chairman of the Jiangxi Provincial Committee of the CPPCC.
 He was expelled from the CPPCC National Committee on 6 June.
 Tang was expelled from the Communist Party, dismissed from public office and removed as a delegate to the 20th CCP National Congress on 7 October 2024.

+On 2 February 2026, Tang was sentenced to life imprisonment for bribery in 137 million yuan.